adamcyber1/hockeydata/README.md

 ##### Formatters

-The formatters package formats data into different types of output, for example CSV, JSON, or a text-based table.
+The output package formats the data in a few different formats, for example CSV, JSON, or a text-based table.
 Each formatter has a `dump` and `dumps` function which work similarly to Python's `json` module.
 If you want to save your data as JSON, for example: